tide-framework/tide-doc/documentation.pier.md

 #####1\.3\.1\.
 Preparing the Pharo image

-SD: We can also do it from the command line and it would be good to show how\.
-SD:Would be good to have one release of tide to avoid development\.
+&nbsp;<p class="todo">We can also do it from the command line and it would be good to show how\. </p>&nbsp;<p class="todo">Would be good to have one release of tide </p>to avoid development\.

-&nbsp;<p class="todo">use the pharo cli with the <del>config option to load tide\.
+&nbsp;<p class="todo">use the pharo cli with the config option to load tide\.</p>
 Once you get the Pharo window open, you have to install the Tide backend part\.
 This means bringing the Pharo code you cloned from GitHub?? into the Pharo image\.

+&nbsp;

-\- Click on the background of the Pharo window
+-  Click on the background of the Pharo window
-\- In the World menu that appears, click on `Workspace`
+-  In the World menu that appears, click on `Workspace`
-\- In that window, evaluate: \(you type the thing, select the text and then right click and select "Do It" from the menu\)\.
+-  In that window, evaluate: \(you type the thing, select the text and then right click and select "Do It" from the menu\)\.

 &nbsp;